jakeqaverch/Engagement-Survey/README.md

 | Hispanic         |          0.94 |         0.79 |
 | Other            |          0.83 |         0.81  |

+- African American employees scores lower than other emmployees in terms of work life balance with lower varience.
+This should be examined further.

 ### Leadership Support
 | Race             |   Mean |   Std |
 |:-----------------|--------------------------------:|-------------------------------:|